 It’s tough to imagine tackling the various spring cleaning projects around your home without essential cleaning appliances like vacuums, washers and dryers.
-In fact, some of your appliances are so essential to keeping your home clean that it’s easy to forget that cleaning your appliances should also be part of the annual springtime ritual of … Continue reading "A spring cleaning appliance checklist"
+In fact, some of your appliances are so essential to keeping your home clean that it’s easy to forget that cleaning your appliances should also be part of the annual springtime ritual of … Continue reading "Your appliance cleaning checklist"

 You know the routine: Open the refrigerator, put the item wherever you can find enough space, then quickly close the door.
 If this sounds familiar, you’re not alone.
 It’s how many people organizetheir refrigerator.
 While that may work just fine for some, it’s also a recipe for scattered meal planning and potentially wasted food.
 And … Continue reading "Expert tips on refrigerator organization"